k3luu/thh/content/trail-posts/throop-peak/index.md

 ![](https://s3-us-west-1.amazonaws.com/twohalfhitches/trail+guides/throop+peak/_J8A0879.jpg)
 ![](https://s3-us-west-1.amazonaws.com/twohalfhitches/trail+guides/throop+peak/_J8A0880.jpg)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Throop Peak offers a healthy range of scenery.
+Throop Peak offers a healthy range of scenery.
 You will find yourself walking through heavily shaded areas, vast clearings, overgrown shrubbery, and rocks that seem to guide you on your journey to the top.
 If you are lucky enough, you might find patches of snow along the trail in the Spring.
 As you begin your hike, you will notice a few switchbacks